1992 Weber State Wildcats football team

 The 1992 Weber State Wildcats football team represented Weber State University as a member of the Big Sky Conference during the 1992 NCAA Division I-AA football season.
-Led by fourth-year head coach Dave Arslanian and senior quarterback Jamie Martin, the Wildcats compiled and overall record of 6–5 with a mark of 4–3 in conference play, tying for third place in the Big Sky.
+Led by fourth-year head coach Dave Arslanian and senior quarterback Jamie Martin, the Wildcats compiled an overall record of 6–5 with a mark of 4–3 in conference play, tying for third place in the Big Sky.
 In 2014, Martin's number 10 was the first number be retired in Stewart Stadium.
 As of 2019, Martin is the only Weber State player to receive this honor.